-RSI Activity 2022/23 2023/24 2024/25 Total Complex Needs Navigation Service (Existing: maintain) £0 £41,200 £42,400 £83,600 Rough Sleeping Outreach and In-reach Service (Existing: expand) £397,090 £383,350 £345,975 £1,126,415 RSI Strategy and Partnerships function (New) £68,000 £45,000 £45,000 £158,000 Housing First Dispersed Accommodation (6 units) (Existing: maintain) £23,870 £25,000 £26,200 £75,070 Supported Emergency / Off the Street accommodation (Existing: maintain and review) £100,000 £95,000 £90,000 £285,000 Supported medium term accommodation (Existing: maintain and review) £127,000 £115,000 £100,000 £342,000 Rough Sleeping Intervention Fund (Existing: maintain) £45,000 £40,000 £30,000 £115,000 TOTAL £760,960 £744,550 £679,575 £2,185,085
+RSI Activity 2022/23 2023/24 2024/25 Total Complex Needs Navigator (Existing: maintain) £0 £41,200 £42,400 £83,600 Rough Sleeping Coordinator and team (Existing: expand) £397,090 £383,350 £345,975 £1,126,415 RSI Strategy and Partnerships Officer (New) £68,000 £45,000 £45,000 £158,000 Housing First Dispersed Accommodation (6 units) (Existing: maintain) £23,870 £25,000 £26,200 £75,070 Supported Emergency / Off the Street accommodation (Existing: maintain and review) £100,000 £95,000 £90,000 £285,000 Supported medium term accommodation (Existing: maintain and review) £127,000 £115,000 £100,000 £342,000 Rough Sleeping Intervention Fund (Existing: maintain) £45,000 £40,000 £30,000 £115,000 TOTAL £760,960 £744,550 £679,575 £2,185,085

-- 4.22.
-The Complex Needs Navigator service aims to ensure that our Rough Sleeping cohort can more easily navigate between Health and Housing pathways.
-The service helps to facilitate and enable timely access to services and treatment to support rough sleepers with their mental health, drug and alcohol and physical health needs, and ensure that agencies are linked and effectively working together to resolve these collaboratively. - 4.23.
-This service is currently hosted in the third sector by the Daylight Centre Fellowship based in Wellingborough following their successful selection via Northamptonshire Healthcare NHS Foundation Trust's (NHFT's) Mental Health Northants Collaboration Panel.
-Delayed mobilisation of this service due to recruitment issues in 2021/22 means that no additional funding is required during 2022/23.
-Officers from the Council, Change Grow Live, and NHFT are working collaboratively to embed this new service to ensure its success. - 4.24.
-The most significant proportion of the RSI5 funding is available to expand capacity within the Council's frontline Rough Sleeping outreach and in-reach service.
-During consultation, partners agreed that the existing Rough Sleeping service, led by the Council's Rough Sleeper Coordinator, was essential moving forward and have recognised the positive impact that the team is having on levels of rough sleeping in North Northamptonshire.
-A self-assessment highlights that intervention services, led by this team are the strongest aspect of the Council's wider rough sleeping services currently.
-Partners were keen to expand the Council's capacity to provide floating support to maximise chances of tenancy sustainment across all tenures to prevent rough sleeping, so this was built into the bid.
+- 4.18.
+The Complex Needs Navigator role aims to ensure that our Rough Sleeping cohort can more easily navigate between Health and Housing pathways.
+The role helps to facilitate and enable timely access to services and treatment to support rough sleepers with their mental health, drug and alcohol and physical health needs, and ensure that agencies are linked and effectively working together to resolve these collaboratively. - 4.19.
+This role is currently hosted in the third sector by the Daylight Centre Fellowship based in Wellingborough following their successful selection via Northamptonshire Healthcare NHS Foundation Trust's (NHFT's) Mental Health Northants Collaboration Panel.
+Although an officer is now in post, delayed mobilisation of this role due to recruitment issues means no additional funding is required during 2022/23.
+Officers from the Council, Change Grow Live, and NHFT are working collaboratively to embed and mentor this role to ensure its success. - 4.20.
+The most significant proportion of the RSI5 funding is available to expand capacity within the Council's frontline Rough Sleeping Team.
+During consultation, partners agreed that the existing Rough Sleeping Team, led by our Rough Sleeper Coordinator, was essential moving forward and have recognised the positive impact that the team is having on levels of rough sleeping in North Northamptonshire.
+Our self-assessment highlights that our intervention services, led by this team are the strongest aspect of our wider rough sleeping services currently.
+Partners were keen to expand the Council's capacity to provide floating support to maximise chances of tenancy sustainment across all tenures to prevent rough sleeping, so this was built into our bid.